-The Request to Lead an International Travel Group must include an Emergency Communication Plan which will outline the ability to communicate with the University throughout the program, including designating a University Contact Person, in the event of an emergency while abroad.
+The Request to Lead an International Travel Group must include an Emergency Communication Plan that outlines a plan to maintain communication with the University throughout the program, including designating a University Contact Person, in the event of an emergency while abroad.
 Contact numbers for locations visited must be included within the MSU International Travel Registry and submitted to the designated University Contact Person at least 30 days prior to departure.
 For travel in remote locations, the travelers will consult with the Responsible Official to determine appropriate communication plans (e.g., satellite phone) if cell phone services will not be available.

 308.50 Group Travel Leader Orientation

-All Group Leaders, Co-Leaders, and alternate Group Leaders must attend an orientation session to be trained on the health, risk, safety, and security aspects of traveling as a Group Leader responsible for the well-being of the participants as provided in Section 312.00.
+All Group Leaders, Co-Leaders, and alternate Group Leaders must attend an orientation session for training on the health, risk, safety, and security aspects of traveling as a Group Leader responsible for the group participants as provided in Section 304.30.

 The Responsible Official may waive attendance at orientations by a Group Leader or alternate Group Leader upon a determination that: (1) the Group Leader has extensive recent experience in travel to that location and has attended previous orientations; (2) the duration of the trip is short (e.g., a two-day conference) and the destination is low risk; or (3) the destination is low risk and the travel has been unavoidably scheduled without sufficient time for attendance.

-Individual student University International Travel must also comply with all applicable requirements of this policy and the requirements of the specific travel program, including academic requirements (e.g., study abroad travel whether it is with an MSU sponsored program or not).
+Students must comply with all applicable requirements of this policy and the requirements of the specific travel program, including academic requirements (e.g., study abroad travel whether it is with an MSU sponsored program or not).
 Information about the individual student international travel approval process for MSU Bozeman can be found on the Office of International Programs’ MSU International Travel Compliance webpage.
-For information regarding the MSU Bozeman study abroad approval process, please visit the MSU Study Abroad webpage through the MSU Office of International Programs.
+Additional information regarding the MSU Bozeman study abroad approval process can be found on the MSU Study Abroad webpage.

-Faculty/staff embarking upon individual University International Travel (e.g., research, teaching, conferences, sabbatical) must comply with all applicable requirements of this Policy and the requirements of any other University policies pertaining to the specific travel (e.g., University and departmental travel policies, sabbatical policies, etc.).
+Faculty/staff embarking upon individual University International Travel (e.g., research, teaching, conferences, sabbatical) must comply with all applicable requirements of this Policy and the requirements of other University policies pertaining to the specific travel, including, University and departmental travel policies, sabbatical policies, etc.).

-A Travel Authorization and/or Travel Advance Request form is required for all University International Travel per section 540.00 of the Business Procedures Manual within MSU Policies and Procedures.
+A Travel Authorization and/or Travel Advanced Request is required for all University International Travel per the Travel section of the MSU Business Procedures Manual.

-International Travelers are required to purchase international health insurance through the OCHE statewide contract provider as described in section 306 above.
+International Travelers are required to purchase international health insurance through the Montana University System statewide contract provider as described in section 306.00.

 NOTE: All submissions for reimbursement for University International Travel, including P-Card statements, must be accompanied by a copy of the travel approval, as well as MSU International Travel Registry verification.
 Failure to meet these requirements may delay or prevent reimbursement funding for international travel.

-The requirements set forth in this policy are distinct from, and in addition to, other required financial and academic approvals relating to domestic and international travel set forth in other Affiliated Campus policies, including those listed below.
+MSU employees engaging in activities governed by this policy are obligated to follow any applicable MSU Human Resources policies and procedures.
+The requirements set forth in this policy are distinct from, and in addition to, other required financial and academic approvals relating to domestic and international travel set forth in other Affiliated Campus policies.

-Under particular circumstances, Notice Requirements found in this Policy, such as for MSU International Travel Registry entries in 303.00, 304.30 and 304.40, may be reduced or waived by the Responsible Official upon a showing of good cause.
+Under circumstances, Notice Requirements found in this Policy, such as for MSU International Travel Registry entries in 303.00, 304.20 and 304.30, may be reduced or waived by the Responsible Official upon a showing of good cause.

 Any minor (student or non-student) proposed to participate in University International Travel must be approved by the Responsible Official to ensure safety and compliance with various visa requirements of minors.
 Minors must also receive informed parental/guardian written consent and non-student minors may only participate as part of an approved Group International Travel program.

-International Travelers not officially participating in a university-sponsored program (i.e., family, spouses, guests, etc) must complete an Unaffiliated Traveler Form and be approved by the Responsible Official before participating in University International Travel.
+Unaffiliated Travelers not officially participating in a University-sponsored program (i.e., family, spouses, guests, etc.) must complete an Unaffiliated Traveler Form and receive an advanced approval from the Provost (or comparable campus official) and the Responsible Official in OIP before participating in University International Travel.

-Individual campuses maintain campus-specific standards of practice and procedures that implement this policy.
+Individual campuses will maintain campus-specific standards of practice and implementation procedures.
 Campus-specific standards and procedures are currently under development; when published, the links to those pages will be published here.
 Constituents are required to comply with any standards and procedures developed for their campus.

 - MSU Billings